Skip to main content

 Apartments

 Modern apartment complexes and condos generally have sophisticated HVAC systems designed to reduce airflow between apartments.
-In older buildings, however, the ventilation systems are often connected.
+But in older buildings, the ventilation systems are often connected.
 This allows apartment smells to flow between units.

 Apartment leases often contain clauses guaranteeing a “right to quiet enjoyment.”
 In an apartment or condo, the apartment manager is responsible for resolving issues between tenants.
 Before you can begin other legal action, you need to speak to the manager or landlord.